-While watching a “coronation” love-in of several of the new Democrat members of the U.S. House on Sunday, there was a point made by one of them referring to the “damage” President Trump had done to the Country through his deregulation actions.
+While watching the “coronation” of President Joe Biden, there was a point made by the President referring to the “damage” President Trump had done to the Country through his deregulation actions.
 I was reminded of what has happened in this Country economically since President Trump has been in office and an essay I wrote in December of 2016 during the transition.
 I almost feel prophetic.
-And I realize how clueless and dangerous these new “politicos” truly are to the Real World.
-We can’t go back to where we were just 2+ short years ago.
+And I realize how clueless and dangerous this “new” administration truly is to the Real World.
+We can’t go back to where we were just 4+ short years ago.

 From December 2016-

 As we are moving toward the peaceful transition of power at the top of our National Government, things are looking up for the future of the US going forward.
 There seems to be a very optimistic mood sweeping across the Country as we have elected a new President whose general air of confidence is truly infectious.
 What are the big changes We The People are looking for?
 Tax reform.
 Build the wall.
 Deport illegal alien criminals to start.
 Stop the subsidized importation of those who would do US harm.
 Rebuild our military.
 But to me, what is the most important change for the recovery of our economy?
 Regulation reform.

 As someone who has spent most of my adult professional life working in the theater of industrial manufacturing, I have watched what the ravages of government, and particularly federal government, regulations have done to accelerate the number of US manufacturing entities that have either left the Country, or just had to throw in the towel and shut down.
 I keep hearing the simple-minded in the political class who say, “There’s no way we can keep the manufacturing companies from leaving the US because our labor rates are just too expensive.”
 When I hear this I know the person saying it has never been involved in the manufacturing world.
 Why would I say this?